Ask Filipinos “What is the Philippines known for?” and you’ll only get either of two things. They wouldn’t know where to end, or begin.

 Speaking of Philippine islands, knowing the country’s main island groups would do you well when planning a trip to any of its regions.
 Repeat after me: The Philippines is known for Luzon, Visayas, and Mindanao (pronounced min-da-now).
 There are only three major island groups in the Philippines, so it’s not that hard to remember.

 If you want a visual reference, just think of it as Luzon at the tippy top of the archipelago, Visayas in the middle, and Mindanao as the far southern parts of the country.

 Luzon is home to 38 provinces; Visayas, 16; and Mindanao, 27.
 That’s a total of 81 awesome Philippine provinces to choose from, for your next trip and the trips after that!

-We won’t sugarcoat — most locals have a love-hate relationship with the Philippine capital, Manila.
+I won’t sugarcoat — most locals have a love-hate relationship with the Philippine capital, Manila.
 Its unending thrum is both a curse and a blessing.
-We daresay it’s even one of those cities that never sleep, and the Philippines is famous for it!
+I daresay it’s even one of those cities that never sleep, and the Philippines is famous for it!

 Manila houses central business districts (CBDs), tourist sights, and even university areas.
-It’s so populous that many deem it too dense, from its swanky neighbourhoods and entertainment districts to the slums.
+It’s so populous that many deem it too dense, from its swanky neighborhoods and entertainment districts to the slums.